Does Skydiving Hurt Your Ears?

 Do you suffer from internal ear issues?
 Do you feel pressure or pain when driving in the mountains, swimming, or ascending or descending on a commercial plane?
 If you answered “yes” to any of those questions, then read on – we’ve got some info you should read before your make your first skydive!

 Just about everyone who skydives feels pressure on their ears.
 How much pressure and discomfort may vary, but everyone feels it.
 Pressure on the ears is felt during the ascent on the flight to altitude and of course on the descent during free fall.
 This pressure is known as… wait for it… airplane ear!
 Airplane ear is also known as barotrauma, barotitis media, or aerotitis media.
-Usually, the pressure will subside after some time, but individuals that may have a cold and/or are experiencing strong sinus blockage may experience severe pain, moderate to severe hearing loss, ringing in the inner ear (tinnitus), vertigo, or even bleeding (yikes!).
+Usually, the pressure will subside after some time, but individuals who may have a cold and/or are experiencing strong sinus blockage may experience severe pain, moderate to severe hearing loss, ringing in the inner ear (tinnitus), vertigo, or even bleeding (yikes!).

-Key Takeaway: If you have a cold with sinus pressure, your ears could be greatly affected.
+If you have a cold with sinus pressure, your ears could be greatly affected.
 Be sure to reschedule your skydive!
 It’s not worth the risk!

 - A Wise Old Skydiver

 The reason why our ears feel uncomfortable when flying or skydiving is because of air pressure.
 When the air pressure in the middle ear and the environmental pressure differ then it prevents the eardrum from vibrating as it normally would.
 Our eustachian tubes are what regulate the pressure to allow for correct balance, but when there is rapid ascent or descent (a 120 mph skydive), then the eustachian tubes can’t keep up fast enough.
 This slow reaction is what causes discomfort or pressure on our ears.
-Below are exercises skydivers routinely use to help ease the pressure and help the eustachian tubes regulate more quickly.
+Below are exercises skydivers routinely use to help ease the pressure and help the eustachian tubes regulate more quickly. skydiving ear pain

-How To Equalize Your Ears
+How To Unblock Ears After Skydiving

 The Valsalva Method